SebastianOberschwendtner/OTP15_oVario/README.md

 ### Task Structure

-The structure of a basic task can be seen here:
+The structure of a generic task can be seen here:

 ![Basic Task Structure](.img/Act_Generic_Task.png)